jobuntux/psgc/.github/CONTRIBUTING.md

 Thanks for your interest in contributing to @jobuntux/psgc!
 We welcome bug reports, feature requests, and pull requests.
 This guide will help you get started.

+- Please review the [Code of Conduct](./github/CODE_OF_CONDUCT.md) to understand our community standards.
+- Security issues?
+Check our [Security Policy](./github/SECURITY.md).

 ## Getting Started

 1. Fork the repository on GitHub.